nodejs/node/doc/api/buffer.markdown

 The target region of memory may overlap the source region of memory.

+Returns the number of bytes masked and written into `targetBuffer`.

 ### buffer.values()

 Creates iterator for buffer values (bytes).
 This function is called automatically